Scott D. Cater

 Residence: Lutherville, MD

-Instruments: Trumpet, Flugelhorn, Trombone, French Horn, and Electric Bass
+Instruments: Trumpet, Flugelhorn, Trombone, French Horn, Baritone, Vocalist,

-Occupation: Trumpet teacher / Performer / Arranger, Giant Food Produce Clerk
+Occupation: Performer / Arranger, Giant Food Produce Clerk

 Education: Studied Music Education & Composition at Towson University & Catonsville Community College, studied trumpet with Ray Moore, Robert Barrett, and Harry Ruder.